kimgea/django-ordered-field/README.rst

 BUGGS???
 --------

-* Update extra fields when changing collection??
+* multi order delete not working.
+Looks like other order field not updated on delete. why?
 * model.save() multiple times on same object without getting newest values from db fails if a field in extra_field_updates depends on current value... fix??
 Migth work if self updates are moved to pre_save....
-* test manualy changing extra fields at same time as changing order... what happens.
-What should happen

 TODO
 --------

-* Add tests - Missing for OrderedField.
-And try to hit all paths
+* Mor paren_link tests
+* Add test for updating values when changing collection
+* test manualy changing extra fields at same time as changing order... what happens.
+What should happen *--------
 * Look for missing test for regular use cases
 * Make example project